Your browser doesn't support the features required by impress.js, so you are presented with a simplified version of this presentation.

 • The agent use the motor cortex concept, that is a control space

-• Each point in the motor cortex in an action and encodes a minimum jerk trajectory
+• Each point in the motor cortex is an action encodes a minimum jerk trajectory

 • The points are weighted using the action biasing